HB253 Alabama 2016 Session

 - Tick Borne Illness, commission, membership and duties, colleges and universities, allocation of research monies, Alabama Study Commission on Tick Borne Illness

-This bill would provide that the commission would dissolve on September 30, 2021, unless continued by act of the Legislature.
+- Commission dissolves on September 30, 2021 unless continued by act of the Legislature.

 - Subjects